How Can I Introduce My Puppy To New People Safely?

 Don't rush the process

 It is important to remember that socialization is a process that takes time, and it cannot be rushed.
 Building a confident and well-socialized puppy requires patience, understanding, and dedication.
 Avoid overwhelming your puppy with too many new experiences at once and be mindful of their comfort level.
 Every interaction, no matter how small, contributes to their growth.
-Embrace each step in your puppy's socialization journey and enjoy witnessing their progress as they become a happy, well-adjusted adult dog.
+Embrace each step in your puppy's socialization journey and enjoy witnessing their progress as they become a happy, well-adjusted .

 By following these guidelines, you can safely introduce your puppy to new people and help them develop positive social skills.
 Remember to prioritize your puppy's comfort and well-being, be patient and consistent in your approach, and celebrate each milestone they achieve.
 With your guidance and love, your puppy will become a confident and sociable companion, ready to take on the world with a wagging tail.